-In the early 1900s every high school player needed to provide their own shoes and helmet.
+In the early 1900s, every high school player needed to provide their shoes and helmet.
 His father could not afford both, so he asked his son to choose.
 Slater decided he needed shoes more, and he played every game at Clinton High School without a helmet.
-Meanwhile, Slater's feet were so big that his shoes had to be special ordered from Chicago.
-Slater played three seasons of football for Clinton High School from 1913-1915.
-He was part of two Iowa state championships and the school compiled a 22-3-1 record.
+Meanwhile, Slater's feet were so big that his shoes had to be specially ordered from Chicago.
+Slater played three football seasons for Clinton High School from 1913-1915.
+He was part of two Iowa state championships, and the school compiled a 22-3-1 record.
 Slater played college football at the University of Iowa from 1918 to 1921.
-Playing tackle on the line, he was a first team All-American in 1921and a member of the Hawkeyes’ 1921 national championship team.
-Slater joined the NFL in 1922, becoming the first Black lineman in league history.
+Playing tackle on the line, he was a first-team All-American in 1921and a member of the Hawkeyes’ 1921 national championship team.
+Slater joined the National Football League (NFL) in 1922, becoming the first Black lineman in league history.

 He played ten seasons in the NFL for the Rock Island Independents and the Chicago Cardinals, garnering seven all-pro selections.
 While playing in the NFL, Slater returned to Iowa in the offseason to attend law school.
 He earned his law degree from the University of Iowa’s College of Law in 1928.
 He then practiced law in Chicago while playing for the Cardinals.
 After one year as a high school coach and athletic director in Oklahoma City, Slater returned to Chicago in 1933 as an attorney.
 Slater earned his law degree in 1928 and began to practice law in Chicago.